 Non-Domestic (business) Rates

-Non Domestic Rates (NDR) are also known as Business Rates and are a property tax paid on domestic properties.
+Non Domestic Rates (NDR) are also known as Business Rates and are a property tax paid on non-domestic properties.

 NDR are the means by which businesses and other users of non-domestic property contribute towards the costs of local authority services.